- What is aerial orthoimagery?

 How do I obtain the tile number of a particular imagery tile?

-One way is to use the respective Index layer of an available imagery collection for your location of interest, as in the example above using the VT Interactive Map Viewer.
+One way is to use the respective index layer of an available imagery collection for your location of interest, as in the example above using the VT Interactive Map Viewer.
 In that example, the selected tile colored in yellow is from the 2015 (0.5m) collection that is available for that area, and the TILENUM field displays 096044 as the tile number.
 These layers and their fields can be viewed in the attribute table at the bottom of the browser window by right-clicking in the map window, selecting "Find data on the map", and then selecting the appropriate tab of the respective index layer (the "Index 2015 (0.5m)" tab in the above example).
+For advanced users, web services of index layers are also available here.

 How can imagery be combined with other map data?